cocohomelab/cocohomelab/Udemy-CrowdStrike: Zero to Falcon Admin.md

 - Not available on the Linux platform, but should be soon
 - Locally stored malware files will be stored on the host for 30 days, then deleted
   - Windows: \Windows\System32\drivers\CrowdStrike\Quarantine
+  - MacOS : /Library/Application Support/CrowdStrike/Falcon/Quarantine

+- When Downloading/Uploading a Quarantine File:
+  - Password is infected, for a stop and pause moment to take note
+  - 32mb is max suze to upload to the cloud-windows amd mac only
+  - Local qurantine on a host=30 days
+  - Cloud storage=90 days (90 days together max, not 120 days)